 If you are running a local business website on WordPress, then the chances are that you already know about the vast array of WordPress plugins and options for customisation.
-Such flexibility has made WordPress the world’s most popular content management system – not only for small businesses, but for some of the world’s leading publishers.
+Such flexibility has made WordPress the world’s most popular content management system – not only for hosting small businesses websites, but for some of the world’s leading publishers.

 However, with almost 50,000 WordPress plugins to choose from on the official plugin directory alone, finding the right WordPress plugins for your small business doesn’t have to be a challenge.